Jeffreyg2240/Independent-Study-Java/entries/Entry_9.md

 <br>

-We will probably spend the time between our now and our presentation working on the slides and patching the game up.
+We will probably spend the time between now and our presentation working on the slides and patching the game up.

 <b>[&larr; Back](Entry_8.md) | [First Entry](Entry_1.md) | [README](../README.md)</b>